Satori Cloud

 Use Satori Cloud as a publishing layer

-Keep Confluence as the source of truth, then publish selected pages as a clean public website for external readers.
+Keep Confluence as the source of truth, then publish selected pages as a branded, searchable website for external readers.

 How Satori Cloud helps

-Satori Cloud is being built for teams that want Confluence to remain the writing workflow while the public version becomes a cleaner website.
+Satori Cloud is being built for teams that want Confluence to remain the writing workflow while the external version becomes a cleaner website.

 Step 1